SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Appendix

 \end{adjustbox}

 Note the replacement of the quadratic term $\lambda \sum_{u \in U} \xi_u^2$ in the objective with $\lambda \sum_{u \in U} \xi_u \times L(u)$.
 Here $L(u)$ is the current case-load of mediator $u$ at the time a new case arrives.
 For an optimal QP solution, $\xi_u=\max(0,L'(u)-C(u))$, where $L'(u)$ is the mediator case load in that optimal solution.
 It follows that $\sum_{u \in U} \xi_u^2 = \sum_{u \in U} \xi_u \times (L'(u)-C(u)) \approx \sum_{u \in U} \xi_u \times L'(u)$.
-If $L(u)$ is the caseload during the LP formulation, and if we enforce $\xi_u\leq L(u)+1$ in the LP, then we could approximate the penalty term as $\lambda \sum_{u\in U} L(u)$.
+If $L(u)$ is the caseload during the LP formulation, and if we enforce $\xi_u\leq L(u)-C(u)+1$ in the LP, then we could approximate the penalty term as $\lambda \sum_{u\in U} L(u)$.
 This approximation is good only for values of $\xi_u$ that are near $L(u)$.
 This could be useful when solving a QP is deemed computationally expensive.

 We repeat all of the experiments presented in the paper with \textbf{LP-Approximation} and provide the results in Tables \ref{tab:scenario1LP}, \ref{tab:scenario2LP}, \ref{tab:fulldataGRNDLP} and \ref{tab:realDataLearnLP}.
 Notice that the results are very similar to the same simulations with the QP presented in Tables 2, 3, 4 and 5.
 Much of the analysis and discussions regarding the results remain valid.
 However, when LP-approximation is used, we notice slight lower resolution rates at lower $\lambda$s and lower OCDM at higher $\lambda$s.
+Also, please note that `Least Load', `\alggrdstar', `TS*', and `Upper Bound' rows are verbatim copied from Tables 2, 3, 4 and 5 to \ref{tab:scenario1LP}, \ref{tab:scenario2LP}, \ref{tab:fulldataGRNDLP} and \ref{tab:realDataLearnLP} to help the reader compare \smart algorithms against baselines.
+Only the \smartGS, \smartmean and \smartmsmpl algorithms are impacted by using LP instead of the QP, and the corresponding rows are re-simulated and updated.